What is the basic mechanism of Glycerophospholipids biosynthesis?

 5. Interconversion of Phosphatidylserine, phosphatidyl ethanolamine, and phosphatidyl choline:

 Methylation of phosphatidyl ethanolamine is accomplished with an activated derivative of methionine called S-adenosylmethionine.
 After the methyl group is donated, S-adenosylhomocysteine (AdoHcy) is generated.
 AdoMet and AdoHcy are shown in the top.
 Formation of AdoMet is depicted in the bottom.

 Glycerophospholipids are not metabolically inert compounds, though it is not fully understood how and when substitutions and modifications of them occur.
-Infants with respiratory distress have a defect in metabolism of lung surfactant, a phospholipid in lung tissue.
+Infants with respiratory distress have a defect in the metabolism of lung surfactant, a phospholipid in lung tissue.

 Above it was pointed out that Glycerophospholipids have saturated fatty acids at the #1 position 90% of the time, and unsaturated fatty acids at the #2 position 90% of the time.
 Lung surfactant is unusual in having a saturated fatty acid (palmitate) at positions 1 and 2.

-It is not known how this end result is achieved, but one way it might be made is through action of one or more phospholipases.
+It is not known how this end result is achieved, but one way it might be made is through the action of one or more phospholipases.
 Phospholipases hydrolyze specific bonds on phospholipids.
 Sites of action of phospholipases A1, A2, C, and D.